akintoluvic/vue3-html5-drag-and-drop/ZOUTLINE.md

   </WelcomeItem>
   ```

-  You will notice that you can now drag the `WelcomeItem` components around.
+  You can now drag the `WelcomeItem` components around.
 However, we need to add the drop functionality to make the drag and drop work.
 Edit the `TheWelcome.vue` file and add the `dragstart`, `dragover` and `drop` event handlers to the `WelcomeItem`.
 The `dragstart` event fires when an item gets dragged while the `dragover` with `.prevent` ensures that we can drop the dragged item.
 The `drop` event fires when an item is dropped on another item.
 Add the event handlers like this:

   ```html
 <WelcomeItem